 These items should also be kept separate from your finished goods’ inventory hierarchy.
-They’re not for sale for customers.
-If you have inventory in your store that you’re working to update, repair or tune-up for customers, that should be classified separately from work in progress goods.
+They’re not for sale to customers.
+If you have inventory in your store that you’re working to update, repair or tune up for customers, that should be classified separately from work in progress goods.

 Finished goods are anything you have for sale in your brick and mortar store or on your eCom site.
 These may be goods you’ve been involved in the production for or goods you’ve ordered from a vendor.